trumb/sentiment-analysis/README.md

 	* Twitter, Reuters, and NY Times are disabled
 	* Yahoo Finance appears to be broken in tm.plugins.webmining
-	* Installling  rsruby can be tricky.
+	* Installing  rsruby can be tricky.
 Here is an example, using RVM on a Linux system:

 	sudo rvm all do gem install rsruby -- --with-R-home=/usr/lib/R --with-R-include=/usr/share/R/include